Stone Bridge High School: 2021 sexual assault

 On May 28, 2021, a male teenager was accused of sexually assaulting a female student in a girls' restroom at Stone Bridge High School in Ashburn.
 Following a weeks-long investigation by the Loudoun County Sheriff's Office, a 14-year-old male was arrested on July 8, 2021, and charged with two counts of forcible sodomy.
 On October 6, 2021, the same male teenager, now aged 15, was accused of sexually assaulting a female student in an empty classroom at Broad Run High School.
 The male student was arrested the following day and charged with sexual battery and abduction of a fellow student.
 On October 25, 2021, the suspect was found guilty on all charges for the May 28 assault.
 On November 15, 2021, the suspect pleaded no contest to a felony charge of abduction and a misdemeanor count of sexual battery for the October 6 assault.
 In January 2022, the suspect was found guilty on all four charges and was sentenced to complete a "residential program in a locked-down facility" and placed on supervised probation until he turned 18, and ordered to register as a sex offender in Virginia.
 Later that month, Brooks decided against placing the perpetrator on the sex offender registry, due to the offender's young age and data indicating that teenagers placed on the registry go on to have higher recidivism rates.

 Extracurricular activities

 The debate program won the AA state title in 2005, and the AAA state title in 2006.

 Stone Bridge's chapter of Future Business Leaders of America (FBLA) has been named as an Honor Chapter by the Virginia FBLA since it was chartered in 2002.
 In 2006, the chapter was recognized with its first award from the National FBLA organization; receiving the Business Achievement Award.

 Athletics

-Stone Bridge has a long-standing rivalry with nearby Broad Run High School, with the annual football game between the two schools being called the "Battle of the 'Burn".
+Stone Bridge athletics have secured 18 state championships across various sports, including cheerleading, girls' soccer, ice hockey, and football.

+Football (Stone Bridge Bulldogs)

+Stone Bridge High School's football program is among the most dominant in Virginia, being ranked third most dominant in the 2000s and 2010s via Maxpreps, widely respected both regionally and statewide.
+There have only been two Head Coaches during the program's history, Mickey Thompson (00-23) and Kedric Golston (24-Pres).